 The more information you can gather at this stage, the easier the actual task of developing an effective position description that will serve you well now and in the future.

-4. State your selection criteria, and required skills and qualifications clearly.
-Include your must-have skills as well as proficiencies that would be nice to have.
-But be realistic, too.
-You don’t want to scare off strong candidates who may not have everything you want but would be perfect for the position and willing to learn.
+Include your must-have skills as well as proficiencies that would be nice to have – but be realistic too.
+You don’t want to scare off strong candidates who may not have everything you want but would perform well once in the position and be willing to learn.
 When adding essential selection criteria, skills or experience, ask yourself if there’s any possibility you would interview a candidate without that skill or experience.
 If your answer is “maybe”, then make sure to put it under “desirable”, not “essential”.

 A well-crafted PD isn’t just a laundry list of tasks and responsibilities.
 It reflects your organisational priorities, brand and vision.
 Crafting a PD that works not only ensures you’ll get the right candidates – it will also help you evaluate new employees as they adjust and grow into their roles.